 I’ve just been reflecting on the year-long sermon series I did last year at our church on Matthew’s Sermon on the Mount, that wonderful collection of some of Jesus’ core kingdom teachings.
 It was a series in three parts: the first part walking through “The Beatitudes,” the blessings that open the Sermon; the second part reflecting on the central section of the Sermon as “Lessons in the Way of Love”; and the third part reflecting on certain “spiritual practices” that Jesus refers to in the second half of the Sermon, which I called “Habits of Holy Love.”
-(Most, if not all, of these sermons are available for listening at the church website here.)

 Along the way I created some pithy sayings to summarize some of my thoughts on the Sermon on the Mount.
-All of them are “tweetable,” able to post in a single Twitter update; some of those I even tweeted along the way.
+All of them are “tweetable,” able to post in a single Twitter [now X] update; some of those I even tweeted along the way.
 Here they are all collected together.

 The Beatitudes